Roberto Castello

 Teaching & PhD

-- Mr Romain Sibuet (HES-SO Geneva), Optimization of an hybrid renewable energy system at district scale
+- Mr Romain Sibuet (HES-SO Geneva), Optimization of a hybrid solar-geothermal energy system potential at building scale

 - Ms Xu Ge (Technical University of Denmark - DTU), Spatio-temporal relationship between land cover and Land Surface Temperature in urban areas